LBHB/NEMS_PRE2018-03-09/docs/epochs.md

 1905, 1909, blinking
 ```

-This hopefully won't cause much confusino because a set of epochs is almost always treated exactly the same as a single "epoch triplet".
+This hopefully won't cause much confusion because a set of epochs is almost always treated exactly the same as a single "epoch triplet".

 ```